2026 · Novus Stream Solutions (hub)About 13 min readNovus Stream Solutions

 With the app itself confirmed, the next group is everything about how the app presents itself to the rest of the internet, because these are invisible in normal use and so are the easiest to ship broken.
 Page titles and descriptions should be present and correct on every route.
 Share previews — the card that appears when someone posts a link in a chat or on social — should render with the right image, title, and description, which means actually pasting a link into a couple of platforms and looking, because social crawlers are notoriously picky and a preview that looks fine in your head can come up blank in practice.
 A launch where every shared link shows a grey box is a launch that quietly loses half its word-of-mouth.

 The indexing checks belong here too.
 The sitemap should exist, list the real routes, and be reachable; the robots rules should permit what you want crawled and block what you do not; canonical URLs should point where they should.
 For a content-bearing app these are not afterthoughts — they determine whether the work becomes findable at all.
-This is also the part of the runbook most amenable to automation, since a build step can verify that every route is in the sitemap and every page has metadata, which is exactly the kind of check described in /product-blog/a-build-time-validation-gate-for-content.
+This is also the part of the runbook most amenable to automation, since a build step can verify that every route is in the sitemap and every page has metadata, which is exactly the kind of check described in A build-time validation gate: catching content errors before deploy.
 The more of this the build enforces, the less of it you have to remember on launch day.

 Third: performance and the offline path

 A serverless app cannot blame a slow server for a slow experience, because the performance the user feels is set by the assets you ship and how the device handles them.
 So the runbook checks the metrics that govern that feeling — how fast the page becomes interactive, how much the layout shifts as it loads, how heavy the first load is — on a realistic device and connection rather than a developer’s fast machine and fast network.
 A launch that feels instant in the office and sluggish on a mid-range phone over mobile data has not really been tested, because most real visitors are closer to the phone than the office.
-The number that usually matters most here is first-load JavaScript, for the reasons laid out in /product-blog/code-splitting-a-large-web-app.
+The number that usually matters most here is first-load JavaScript, for the reasons laid out in Code-splitting a large web app: how lazy routes keep it fast.

 For an app that promises to work offline or on-device, the offline path is part of go-live, not a bonus.
 If the pitch is that the tool runs without uploading anything and keeps working after the first load, then the runbook has to actually verify that: load the app, go offline, and confirm the core function still works.
 This is the kind of promise that is easy to make and easy to quietly break in a refactor, and launch day is the right time to confirm the headline claim is still true.
 An app whose central differentiator silently stopped working is worse than one that never claimed it, so the claim gets checked before the public does.